Quicklist: Types of Bathroom Showers

 A shower tower is a unique type of showerhead that’s quickly becoming popular in high-end bathrooms.

 Most shower towers consist of a vertical strip with several body jets.
 These outlets spray water directly at your body to create an almost Jacuzzi-like experience – but in a shower.
+You can decide which area you would like water to come out from the shower.
+This is especially helpful if you don’t want to get your hair wet.

-Shower towers also have a fixed showerhead at the top of the vertical strip that works much like a traditional showerhead.
+Shower towers also have a fixed shower head at the top of the vertical strip that works much like a traditional showerhead.

-F. Other Design Options
+Other Design Options

 Here comes the fun part – customizing your bathroom shower to your specific preferences.

-Numerous design options include shower design, materials used, color and finish, specific dimensions, and additional features allow you to make your bathroom shower all your own.
+Numerous design options include shower design, materials used, color and finish, specific dimensions, and additional features that allow you to make your bathroom shower all your own.

 1. Bathroom Shower Design